fanout/fanout-graphql-tools/examples/micro/README.md

 # fanout-graphql-tools-example-micro

 Example of how to use fanout-graphql-tools with apollo-server-micro and micro.
+This also serves as an example of how to use fanout-graphql-tools with any web framework that returns an `http.Server`.

+fanout-graphql-tools exports a `GraphqlWsOverWebSocketOverHttpSubscriptionHandlerInstaller` constructor that can mutate any `http.Server` to add support for handling WebSocket-Over-HTTP requests.

 ## Testing locally